Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Evaluation metrics

 \item $ \frac{1}{N} \sum_{i=1}^N (y_i - \hat{y}_i)^2 $ represents the MSE between the predicted and ground truth trajectories, \item $ \frac{1}{N} \sum_{i=1}^N (y_i - \bar{y})^2 = \sigma^2 $ represents the variance of the ground truth trajectory. \end{itemize}

 To ensure robustness, the predicted trajectory is compared against the interpolated ground truth values.
 Depending on the experiment, we address physical consistency by quantifying how well the learned solution adheres to the underlying physical equation.
-This is quantified using the physics loss, which penalizes deviations from the expected dynamics.
-For training, each PINN is optimized using the Adam optimizer with a learning rate of $10^{-3}$ for 200,000 iterations.
+This is quantified using the physics loss, which penalizes deviations from the expected dynamics.We set physics loss weight $\lambda=1$ for simple systems (freefall, projectile, spring) and $\lambda=5$ for chaotic systems (double pendulum) to prevent overfitting to noise.
+These values are retrieved based with validating on the real-world split; and never tuned on the generated videos.
+This ensures that changes in Dynamical Scores reflect genuine differences in the physical plausibility of the generated content, not artifacts of the evaluation procedure.
+During training, each PINN is optimized using the Adam optimizer with a learning rate of $10^{-3}$ for 200,000 iterations.
 The network used for all experiments, consists of two hidden layers of 20 neurons, with $\tanh$ as activation functions.
-The final score is defined as $S_{dyn} = \min(1-\text{NMSE}, 0). $.
+The final score is defined as $S_{dyn} = \max(1-\text{NMSE}, 0)$.
 Similarly to the Physical Invariance score, in cases when the original trajectory is discarded, the score is assigned to a minimal value equal to zero.

+\paragraph{PINN architecture ablation} To verify that the Dynamical score is insensitive to the specific PINN architecture, we sweep the number of hidden layers ($1$ to $4$) and the hidden dimension ($8$ to $128$) for the falling ball, pendulum, and projectile experiments. \Tab{tab:pinn_ablation} reports the score we use in the paper alongside the best- and worst-performing configurations in the sweep.
+For simple dynamics (falling ball) the score stays nearly flat even for the smallest network ($1$ hidden layer, dimension $8$).
+For more complex dynamics (pendulum, projectile) the score grows with capacity but plateaus early, and the gap between the best configuration and our paper architecture is negligible -- confirming that our chosen architecture (two hidden layers of $20$ neurons) has sufficient capacity.

+\paragraph{Manual Specification vs. Symbolic Discovery.} While integrating data-driven symbolic discovery could theoretically scale Morpheus to unknown physical systems, we deliberately avoid and prioritize reliability in the version of our paper.
+Symbolic discovery algorithms can be sensitive to noise and require large data, introducing confounding factors.
+For instance a low score could be attributed from a failure in discovery.
+By manually specifying the governing ODEs for known experimental setups, we treat the equation of motion as an immutable ground truth.
+In a future version one could bridge this gap with learning a \textit{library of laws}approach, where the physical prior is selected with some heuristic or a simple classifier network from a predefined set.